culturesofknowledge/emplaces/README.md

 # EM Places
-Early Modern Places (EM Places) is a historical geo-gazetteer under development by the [Cultures of Knowledge][1] project.
-It is the first of three Linked Data resources later also comprising [EM People and EM Dates][2] built on a [shared humanities infrastructure platform][3].
+Early Modern Places (EM Places) is a historical geo-gazetteer under development by the [Cultures of Knowledge][1] project with funding from the Andrew F. Mellon Foundation.
+It is the first of three Linked Data resources later also comprising [EM People and EM Dates][2] built on a [shared humanities infrastructure platform][3] in collaboration with the [Huygens Institute][8] (KNAW).

 ## Goals
 EM Places is designed to meet several goals.